JR Population Updates

 Background

 Over the last year, DCYF experienced an unpredictable influx of young people entering JR that outnumbered releases each week, causing a rise in population.
-As more young people are getting sentenced and for longer periods, capacity is filling up at secure facilities faster than expected.
+The population is growing at secure facilities.
+More young people are getting sentenced for longer periods.

-A larger population living in the same footprint disrupts access to programs and services, including education, therapy, and recreation as staff must halt programming to respond to safety incidents.
-Overcrowding results in an increase in fights, assaults on staff, and number of instances the facility undergoes a lockdown, making it challenging to move individuals around safely.
+A larger population living in the same space disrupts to programs and services.
+Staff must stop programming to address safety.
+Overcrowding results in more fights, assaults on staff, and lockdowns.

 Weekly Data Trends